kakasushma/Housing_price_prediction/README.md

 ### 1. Project Description
 #### A. Problem Statement

 Thousands of houses are sold everyday.
-There are some questions every buyer asks himself like: What is the actual price that this house deserves?
+There are some questions every buyer asks himself like: What is the actual rent that this house deserves?
 Am I paying a fair price?

 #### B. Best Possible Solutions
 a.Housing Expert<br>